 Previous poliovirus monitoring has influenced the processing of wastewater samples for SARS-CoV-2 detection in São Paulo.
 The government agency, CETESB, had existing environmental virology laboratory infrastructure and well-established collaborative networks from environmental poliovirus surveillance which began in 1980.
 In Wales, however, academic environmental virology laboratories were, and continue to be, the foundation of the national programme.
-SARS-CoV-2 is an enveloped virus, unlike poliovirus and other enterovirus, which had been previously monitored by government laboratories in São Paulo.
+SARS-CoV-2 is an enveloped virus, unlike poliovirus and other enterovirus, which had been previously monitored by government laboratories in São Paulo state.
 Therefore, although there was valuable expertise and equipment available, new methodologies for SARS-CoV-2 had to be validated, making them more specific, more sensitive and reducing degradation of the non-enveloped virus, all while working within the parameters of existing laboratory infrastructure.
 The academic, and fundamentally experimental, beginnings of the SARS-CoV-2 monitoring in Wales meant that it was not constrained by the infrastructure of previous monitoring programmes, which offers benefits, but also came with its own constraints.
 Laboratory infrastructure had to be created during a time where equipment was scarce, and molecular methods and analytical pipelines are constantly evolving, which has consequences for data consistency and long-term comparisons.
 The consistency of long-term comparisons is likely to change over time, even without methodological approaches, as new strains arise, and populations become more widely vaccinated.
 However, flexibility in the molecular approaches used in Wales has also contributed to a lack of standardised molecular protocols used in the two laboratories in the Welsh programme, which at times made comparability between samples difficult.
 Ultimately this led to the primary processing of samples in one laboratory with subsequent molecular analysis carried out in two laboratories.

 In addition to variations in the molecular pipelines, SARS-CoV-2 can be influenced by the properties of wastewater itself, including matrix composition, physicochemical characteristics of wastewater and viral form (Kantor et al., 2021; LaTurner et al., 2021; Li et al., 2021).
 The combined sewage systems found in Wales has the potential for producing highly complex wastewater due to varied inputs, including industry and surface runoff.
 Each of the inputs could contain a different cocktail of PCR inhibitors, such as multi-ringed polysaccharides (e.g. humic and fulvic acids), salts, fats, proteins, surfactants, metal ions (e.g. iron and aluminium) and RNases (Warish Ahmed, Simpson, et al., 2022), all of which can cause false reduced SARS-CoV-2 signals when using RT-qPCR.
 Not only this, but inhibitors can vary in both time and space in ways that are often hard to predict, such as human behaviour (Pons et al., 2020).
 The properties of the wastewater may also affect downstream sequencing with some sites routinely failing despite having strong RT-qPCR signals.
-The same issue is also seen in the São Paulo programme, however, the greater separation of industrial waste and surface runoff means that, in theory, the wastewater matrix should be more consistent in composition.
+The same issue is also seen in the São Paulo state programme, however, the greater separation of industrial waste and surface runoff means that, in theory, the wastewater matrix should be more consistent in composition.

 Finally, trying to detect small concentrations of SARS-CoV-2, and establishing an adequate limit of detection/quantification can also be a challenge, especially when wastewater samples are highly dilute, because of high rainfall events, or if SARS-CoV-2 cases are low in the population.
-Increasing sensitivity in RT-qPCR is one of the primary drivers for selection of molecular methods (Warish Ahmed, Bivins, et al., 2022), which is also the case in São Paulo and Wales.
+Increasing sensitivity in RT-qPCR is one of the primary drivers for selection of molecular methods (Warish Ahmed, Bivins, et al., 2022), which is also the case in São Paulo state and Wales.

 4.3 Data analysis